 Assessing blinding

 It was also important to assess the effectiveness of the blinding for both the stimulation and pharmacological conditions that participants were allocated to, by assessing the proportion of correct guesses between the two groups (i.e. active vs sham and levodopa vs placebo).
 To assess whether these effects were meaningful, we also ran a Bayesian independent samples t-test, which can be found in the exploratory section below as this additional analysis was not included at Stage 1.
+We found evidence to support our hypothesis that both participants and the experimenter would be unable to correctly identify their stimulation group.
 Overall, the stimulation blinding appeared to be effective for the participants, as 113 out of 231 participants correctly guessed their group (49%).
 There was a bias towards participants selecting the active stimulation condition, regardless of their group allocation, as 76 out of 117 participants in the active group correctly guessed their condition (65%) and 41 guessed incorrectly (35%).
 In the sham group, only 37 participants correctly guessed their group (32%) and 77 out of 114 participants guessed incorrectly (68%).
 The experimenter blinding had the opposite trend, whereby they were biased towards the sham condition, regardless of group and this may be due to a more conservative approach towards claiming that participants received active stimulation (e.g. by accounting for the participants verbal or visible response to the start of stimulation).
 Overall, the experimenter correctly classified the stimulation group of 133 out of 231 participants (58%).
 However, they only classified 53 out of 117 participants correctly in the active condition (45%) and incorrectly classified 64 participants (55%).
 In the sham condition, the experimenter correctly classified 80 out of 114 participants (70%) and incorrectly classified 34 participants (30%).
 These findings suggest that both the participant and experimenter blinding for stimulation condition was effective

 In addition to investigating the blinding for participants stimulation condition, we also conducted the same analyses for the pharmacological group allocations.
-These findings that the levodopa blinding was effective, and there was an overall bias for participants to report they received the placebo tablet.
+These findings also supported our prediction that both participants and the experimenter would be unable to correctly identify whether they were in the levodopa or placebo condition.
+Overall, there was an bias for participants to report they received the placebo tablet.
 Specifically, 122 out of 231 participants correctly guessed their pharmacological condition (53%).
 In the levodopa condition, 34 out of 116 participants correctly guessed their group (29%) and 82 participants guessed incorrectly (70%).
 However, in the placebo condition 88 out of 115 participants correctly guessed their group (77%) and 27 participants guessed incorrectly (23%).
 This trend was in the opposite direction for the experimenter condition, whereby they were more accurate at classifying participants in the levodopa condition than in the placebo condition.
 Overall, the experimenter correctly classified 128 out of 231 into their pharmacological condition (55%).
 The experimenter classified 75 out of 116 participants correctly in the levodopa group (65%) and incorrectly classified 41 participants (35%).
 However, in the placebo group, the experimenter only correctly classified 53 out of 115 participants (46%) and incorrectly classified 62 participants (54%).
 Combined, these findings suggest that the pharmacological group blinding was effective for both the participants and the experimenter.

 Exploratory analyses